adjust/android_sdk/doc/migrate.md

 ## Additional steps if you come from v2.0.x

-1. Every activity of your app should call `AdjustIo.onResume` in its own `onResume` method.
+1. Every activity of your app should call `Adjust.onResume` in its own `onResume` method.
 Remove the `appToken` parameter in all those calls.
    Afterwards it should look like this:

     ```java
     protected void onResume() {
         super.onResume();
-        AdjustIo.onResume(this);
+        Adjust.onResume(this);
     }
     ```

-2. Remove all calls to `AdjustIo.setLogLevel`.
+2. Remove all calls to `Adjust.setLogLevel`.

 ## Additional steps if you come from v1.x

-3. We no longer use the `AdjustIo.appDidLaunch()` method for initialization.
+3. We no longer use the `Adjust.appDidLaunch()` method for initialization.
    Delete the call in your launch activity's `onCreate` method.

-4. Instead, to provide proper session tracking, it is required to call certain new AdjustIo methods every time any Activity resumes or pauses.
+4. Instead, to provide proper session tracking, it is required to call certain new Adjust methods every time any Activity resumes or pauses.
 Otherwise the SDK might miss a session start or session end.
 In order to do so you should follow these steps for **each** Activity of your app:

    - Open the source file of your Activity.
    - Add the `import` statement at the top of the file.
-   - In your Activity's `onResume` method call `AdjustIo.onResume`.
+   - In your Activity's `onResume` method call `Adjust.onResume`.
 Create the method if needed.
-   - In your Activity's `orPause` method call `AdjustIo.onPause`.
+   - In your Activity's `orPause` method call `Adjust.onPause`.
 Create the method if needed.

     After these steps your activity should look like this:

     ```java
-    import com.adeven.adjustio.AdjustIo;
+    import com.adeven.adjustio.Adjust;
     // ...
     public class YourActivity extends Activity {
         protected void onResume() {
             super.onResume();
-            AdjustIo.onResume(this);
+            Adjust.onResume(this);
         }
         protected void onPause() {
             super.onPause();
-            AdjustIo.onPause();
+            Adjust.onPause();
         }
         // ...
     }